Khumbize/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that duplicates the last line of the file Write a script that deletes all the regular files not the directories Write a script that counts the number of directories
+Write a script that duplicates the last line of the file Write a script that deletes all the regular files not the directories Write a script that counts the number of directories Create a script that displays the 10 newest files